To Make 'The Godfather' His Way, Francis Ford Coppola Waged A Studio Battle

 GROSS: You did pick Brando?

 PUZO: Oh, sure.
-I wrote him a letter, and he called me up and we had a chat.
+I wrote him a letter.
+And he called me up.
+And we had a chat.
 And then I tried to get Paramount to take him, and they refused.
-And then when the director came on the picture, I talked to the director Francis Coppola, he managed to talk Paramount into letting Brando play the role.
-But it was my idea to cast Brando, which caused me a lot of trouble before we finally got done.
+And then when the director came on the picture, I talked to the director, Francis Coppola.
+And he managed to talk Paramount into letting Brando play the role.
+But it was my idea to cast Brando, which caused me a lot of trouble before they finally got done.

 GROSS: What did you say in your letter to Marlon Brando when you were inviting him to play the part?

-PUZO: I think it was something like help, they're going to kill - they're going to kill me.
-They're going to cast, I think it was Donny - Danny Thomas as the Godfather...
+PUZO: I think it was something like, help.
+They're going to kill me.
+They're going to cast - I think it was Donny (ph) - Danny Thomas as the godfather.

 GROSS: But you won.
 How did you win?